uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 ![!large error message cancellation](images/globus_lts_cancele_name_error_001.png)

 Uploading a top-level folder that does not follow the bucket naming rules will cause an error similar to the one encountered when creating a bucket with an invalid name.
 When uploading a folder with a name similar to a bucket in your LTS, Globus will sync and save all sub-folders and files into that bucket.
-Sub-folders are not required to follow bucket naming rules.
-However, if you attempt to upload a folder with a name that matches an existing bucket in someone else's space, you will encounter a `permission denied error`, as shown below.
+Subfolders also need to follow naming rules, but they inherit the uniqueness from the parent name.
+This is part of why we recommend random UUIDs.
+If you attempt to upload a folder with a name that matches an existing bucket in someone else's space, you will encounter a `permission denied error`, as shown below.

 ![!large error message in small space](images/globus_lts_upload_error_001.png)

 Globus can create buckets.
 By default, buckets are created without a policy, meaning only you can access them until a policy is added.
 However, Globus cannot be used to modify or add policies.
 In addition, files transferred to a bucket will become objects with the same name, as long as the name is valid and not duplicated.
 Globus does not recognize or handle metadata, so you cannot use it to view or modify metadata.
+For guidance on defining policies for your bucket, please refer to our documentation on [policy structure](../lts/policies.md/#policy-structure) and [applying a policy](../lts/policies.md#applying-a-policy).

 ## Using Bookmarks